 Getting around shorter distances is comfortable with apps like Uber.
 Rideshare drivers abound in the San Juan metro area, becoming more limited in areas of the Island that aren’t as heavily populated.

-There are a variety of transportation companies on the island, if you’re looking for a limo, van, shuttle or bus to transport yourself or your group.
+There are various transportation companies on the Island if you’re looking for a limo, van, shuttle, or bus to transport yourself or your group.
 Options and prices vary by company.

-Públicos, Taxis and Buses
+Públicos, Taxis, and Buses

 Públicos are a popular method of transportation all over Puerto Rico.
 These spacious vans offer regulated rates and designated pickup points at airports and other highly trafficked sites.
 You might find yourself riding alongside a few strangers, but that’s how the rates remain affordable.

-Depending on where you are on the island, you might be able to call a private taxi.
-Most publicos and taxis don’t accept credit cards, so be sure you have enough cash before setting out on your ride.
+Depending on where you are on the Island, you might be able to call a private taxi.
+Most públicos and taxis don’t accept credit cards, so be sure you have enough cash before setting out on your ride.

-If you’re looking to travel within the San Juan metro region, public buses follow well-trafficked routes throughout the city and its surrounding areas.
+If you’re looking to travel within the San Juan metro region, public buses follow well-trafficked routes throughout the city and surrounding areas.